 Aaron picked a peck of peppers to pickle.
 Deanna and Aaron pickled a peck of peppers that Aaron picked.
 The picked peppers that they pickled were perfect!
 Now I want to teach you how to make our favorite, quick-and-easy, refrigerator pickled peppers recipe.
 Yup, no canning required!
 Though, you could can them – if you desire.
 These pickled peppers are delectably tangy, just a tad sweet, and as spicy as you make them!

 We have pickled jalapeños, spicy corn de chevre peppers, and even sweet bell peppers in this same manner.
 Personally, we prefer to save our hot peppers for making homemade chili powder!
-See how we make chili powder here.
+See how we make chili powder in this easy tutorial.

 Ready to get pickling?